Bodeo Model 1889: Design details

 The Bodeo Model 1889 is a solid-framed, six-shot revolver.
 The barrel, the cylinder, the trigger components, the loading gate, the ejection rod, the springs and the screws were made in steel; while the frame, the backplate, and the ejection rod collar were made of iron.
 An external hammer block drop safety was designed and retrofitted to many revolvers in 1894, though this external hammer block safety was replaced with an internal safety during an arsenal refinishing program in 1915.
 Prior to World War I, the infantry version of the Bodeo was originally produced "in the white".
 The Italians underwent a program to arsenal refinish many revolvers in 1915, with changes including bluing the revolvers and installation of an internal hammer block drop safety.
 Later models of the Bodeo were blued from the factory.

 Variations

-The revolver was designed in two distinct versions: The Type A Enlisted model, with an octagonal-barreled version with a folding trigger; and a Type B officer's model, with round-barreled version designed with a trigger guard, The octagonal-barreled version was produced for rank and file Italian soldiers, while the round-barreled version was produced for non-commissioned officers and field officers.
+The revolver was designed in two distinct versions: The Type A Enlisted model, with an octagonal-barreled version with a folding trigger; and a Type B officer's model, designed with a trigger guard, Both the Tipo A and Tipo B featured an octagonal-shaped barrel.
+It is commonly misreported that the Tipo B had a round barrel.
+The round barrel only appeared on the Alleggerito model that was designed in the 1920’s to reduce the weight of the gun.
+They were sold to civilians and some police agencies, with very few entering military service.
 The folding trigger version was produced in greater numbers.